This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You’ll need to set the seat height once you place it in the car.
 The manual says to start with it at its highest setting, but that’s probably overkill.
 Just start with it higher than you think you need it, have your child hop in and then start tweaking.
 Your kid will need to bend his head forward to grant you access to the lever, so it might take a few tries to get the height right.

 There are a few important things to note before using the hifold in the car.
 First, only the lap portion of the seatbelt goes under the belt guides.
 We have some booster seats that require the shoulder belt to go under as well, but this isn’t one of them.
 Second, the hifold requires a headrest behind it.
 If you’re using it on a really tall setting, raise the headrest accordingly.
+Be sure to check your car manual to be sure you’re allowed to leave the headrest installed.

 One more thing… if you’re driving around without the kid, try to remember to buckle the hifold into place since it doesn’t have LATCH.
 Otherwise it’ll become a projectile in an accident.